Trek the wonderful Naar-Phu area and effortlessly help with conservation!

 Naar-Phu is wonderful trekking, and we revel in exploring the region, taking in the incredible gompas, the two stunningly set villages and also explore some high alpine valleys hoping to spot elusive wildlife.
 With our sound acclimatization plan and camping in remote spots, this is also a particularly photography-friendly trek.

-Although the trek will be a great no compromise trekking experience, it is with a purpose; is the Naar-Phu region suitable to become Nepal's first and probably main "snow leopard safari" destination?
-There are plenty of blue sheep and some snow leopard in the region however that is only one of the fundamentals.
+Although the trek will be a great no compromise trekking experience, it is with a purpose; is the Naar-Phu region suitable to become Nepal's first and probably main "alpine safari" destination?
+There are plenty of blue sheep and some predators in the region however that is only one of the fundamentals.
 As importantly, the community must be 100 percent in support of the concept, and this is what we aim to discover, and more.

 Conservation is a tricky balance, one where idealism quickly runs up against hard nosed economic reality, and political realities too.
 In short, while implementing policies is the job of dedicated experts, settling on the fundamental direction is perhaps the most consequential phase where innovative ideas can be explored but balanced by the real realities - and what is most needed is checking them on the ground.

 You help this meaningful trek because with each booking this enables us to bring along a researcher, with all their expenses paid instead of a trip profit.
 The trek is finely costed and won't make any money, and any difference will be borne by Project Himalaya as part of our dedication to the cause.
 No trek money goes to western staff wages or even flights over (we work for free and buy our own).